aws-samples/aws-emr-utilities/utilities/emr-on-eks-remote-shuffle-service/README.md

 4. [helm](https://helm.sh/docs/intro/install/)

 ## Infrastructure
-If you do not have your own environment to run Spark, run the command.
+If you do not have your own environment to test the remote shuffle solution, run the command to setup the infrastructure you need.
 Change the region if needed.
 ```
 export EKSCLUSTER_NAME=eks-rss
 export AWS_REGION=us-east-1
 ./eks_provision.sh
 ```
-which provides a one-click experience to create an EMR on EKS environment and OSS Spark Operator on a common EKS cluster.
-The EKS cluster contains the following managed nodegroups which are located in a single AZ within the same [Cluster placment strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) to achieve the low-latency network performance for the intercommunication between apps and shuffle servers.
+It provides a one-click experience to create an EMR on EKS environment and OSS Spark Operator on a common EKS cluster.
+The EKS cluster contains the following managed nodegroups which are located in a single AZ within the same [Cluster placment strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) to achieve the low-latency network performance for the intercommunication between Spark apps and shuffle services.
+Comment out unwanted EKS node groups from the `eks_provision.sh` file if needed.
 - 1 - [`rss`](https://github.com/aws-samples/aws-emr-utilities/blob/975010d4de7d3566e0ef3e8b1c94cfdfe0e0a552/utilities/emr-on-eks-remote-shuffle-service/eks_provision.sh#L116) can scale i3en.6xlarge instances from 1 to 20 in AZ-a.
 They are labelled as `app=rss` to host the RSS servers.
 2 SSD disks are mounted to each instance.
 - 2 - [`css`](https://github.com/aws-samples/aws-emr-utilities/blob/975010d4de7d3566e0ef3e8b1c94cfdfe0e0a552/utilities/emr-on-eks-remote-shuffle-service/eks_provision.sh#L140) can scale i3en.6xlarge instances from 1 to 20 in in AZ-b.
 They are labelled as `app=css` to host the RSS servers.
 2 SSD disks are mounted to each instance.
-- 3 - [`c59a` & `c59b`](https://github.com/aws-samples/aws-emr-utilities/blob/975010d4de7d3566e0ef3e8b1c94cfdfe0e0a552/utilities/emr-on-eks-remote-shuffle-service/eks_provision.sh#L160) can scale c5.9xlarge instances from 1 to 7 at AZ-a and AZ-b respectively, each of which only has 20GB root volume.
+- 3 - [`c59a` & `c59b`](https://github.com/aws-samples/aws-emr-utilities/blob/975010d4de7d3566e0ef3e8b1c94cfdfe0e0a552/utilities/emr-on-eks-remote-shuffle-service/eks_provision.sh#L160) can scale c5.9xlarge instances from 1 to 7 at AZ-a and AZ-b respectively, each of which only has 30GB root volume.
 They are labelled as `app=sparktest` to run multiple EMR on EKS jobs or OSS Spark tests in parallel.
 These nodegroups are used by Spark jobs with remote shuffle service.
 - 4 - [`c5d9a`](https://github.com/aws-samples/aws-emr-utilities/blob/975010d4de7d3566e0ef3e8b1c94cfdfe0e0a552/utilities/emr-on-eks-remote-shuffle-service/eks_provision.sh#L194) can scales c5d.9xlarge instances from 1 to 7 at AZ-a.
 They are also labelled as `app=sparktest` to run EMR on EKS jobs or OSS Spark jobs without RSS.Additionally, the node groups can be used to run TPCDS source data generation job if needed.

 ## Quick Start: Run rmeote shuffle server in EMR